-For the three months ended June 30, 2024, general and administrative expenses increased 10%, or 11% on a currency-neutral basis, versus the comparable period in 2023.
-For the six months ended June 30, 2024, general and administrative expenses increased 11%, on both an as reported and currency-neutral basis, versus the comparable period in 2023.
-The increase for both the three and six months ended June 30, 2024 was due to higher personnel and data processing costs to support the continued investment in our strategic initiatives across payments and value-added services and solutions.
+For the three months ended June 30, 2024 September 30, 2024, general and administrative expenses increased 10%, or 11% on a currency-neutral basis, versus the comparable period in 2023.
+For the six months ended June 30, 2024, general and administrative expenses increased 11% 20%, on both an as reported and currency-neutral basis, versus the comparable period in 2023.
+Current period results include an increase of 8 percentage points from a restructuring charge of \$190 million.
+The remaining increase for both was primarily due to higher personnel costs to support the three continued investment in our strategic initiatives across payments and six value-added services and solutions, as well as fulfillment costs to provide marketing services.